Media Matters has the story, and then I’ll post an NPR interview of two leading experts:

 Obama: First of all, we just got five feet of snow in Washington and so everybody’s like-a lot of the people who are opponents of climate change, they say “see, look at that.
 There’s all this snow on the ground, you know, this doesn’t mean anything.”
 I want to just be clear that the science of climate change doesn’t mean that every place is getting warmer.
 It means the planet as a whole is getting warmer.
 But what it may mean is, for example, Vancouver which supposed to be getting snow during the Olympics, suddenly is at 55 degrees and Dallas suddenly is getting seven inches of snow.
 The idea is that the planet as a whole get warmer, you start seeing changing weather patterns and that creates more violent storm systems, more unpredictable weather, so any single place might end up being warmer.
 Another place might end up being a little bit cooler.
 There might end up being more precipitation in the air.
 More monsoons, more hurricanes, more tornadoes, more drought in some places, floods in other places.

-The full repost contains an NPR ran an interview with NCAR’s Kevin Trenberth, and uber-meteorologist, Jeff Masters (audio here) which is still timely — even though the deluges come down as rain in the summer:
+NPR ran a good interview with NCAR’s Kevin Trenberth, and uber-meteorologist, Jeff Masters (audio here)

 CHRISTOPHER JOYCE: Snowed-in Washington is where much of the political debate over climate change happens.
 So it did not go unnoticed when a Washington think-tank that advocates climate action had to postpone a climate meeting last week because of inclement weather.